lorenzo774/devto-news/README.md

 [![Tech](https://skillicons.dev/icons?i=py)](https://skillicons.dev)

 Web scraping tool written in python to get articles news from dev.to <br />
-**DISCLAIMER: This tool can damage the website.
-Respect the rules and regulation of the website**
+**DISCLAIMER: This tool can damage the website. <br />Respect the rules and regulation of the website**

 ## Example